I could really do with a hamburger bench right now. Which is lucky because here in the UK it'll soon be National Sandwich Week.

 Miggy: Sandwich Day in the States is November 3rd.

 Lord Brassica: UK Sandwich Week is a jolly occasion when I send my butler out for a jeroboam and a hamper of caviar.
 And some raspberry jam, of course.

-Yes, but it's always raining in Britain in May.
+It's always raining in Britain in May though.
 Maybe we should wait until International Picnic Day in June?

 Eddie: No, it's time we get started.
 And a sandwich begins with bread.

 But what to put in it?
-I'm going to find out what fillings people like.
+I'm going to find out what fillings people like in their sandwiches.